maxjunerd/DataQuest/README.md

-# This repository includes all projects that I've done during studying Dataquest
+# This repository includes all projects that I've done during studying Data Science at Dataquest